-Run Spotify via a stable Icecast HTTP stream
+Run Spotify through a stable Icecast HTTP stream.

 Many legacy Linux machines and older network streamers can still deliver excellent sound, but their Spotify integration has become unreliable, obsolete, or impossible to maintain.
 In some cases this affects DIY endpoints.
 In others, it affects expensive audiophile hardware whose software stack no longer keeps pace with Spotify Connect changes.

-Spotycast addresses this by restoring a stable HTTP audio endpoint through Icecast.
+Spotycast restores a stable HTTP audio endpoint through Icecast.
 Instead of depending on fragile Spotify Connect behavior on the playback device itself, Spotify audio is handled upstream and exposed as a stream that compatible players can consume like a normal radio source.

 Many audio setups rely on hardware or Linux-based systems that no longer support modern Spotify integrations.
 Devices from high-end manufacturers, custom builds, or older streamers often lose Spotify Connect support over time.